gayashanb/taggie-chat-auto/README.md

 # taggie-chat-auto
-This is a automation texting program for tagged words using Python (still in Zero level)
+-This is an automation texting program for tagged words using Python (still in Zero level) -You can use it for automatically replay for mentioned word in code